AshfaqueAhmed123/text-to-Voice-Converter/README.md

 # Voice-Converter
-this is a simple voice converter application
+this is a simple text-to-voice converter application